 Steroidal lactones found in the leaves and roots of the ashwagandha plant have demonstrated anticancer reactions in laboratory studies.
 This may prove effective for treating and preventing cancer, as a 2014 ovarian cancer study showed tumor growth was reduced 70 to 80% without any signs of metastasis.

-A 2000 study cites ashwagandha’s use in balancing the mood of patients experiencing behavioral disturbances and, as revealed under clinical conditions, its viable as an antidepressant mood stabilizer for treating anxiety and depression.
+A 2000 study cites ashwagandha’s use in balancing the mood of patients experiencing behavioral disturbances and, as revealed under clinical conditions, its viability as an antidepressant mood stabilizer for treating anxiety and depression.

 Nervous system and neurodegenerative diseases